EXCLUSIVE-Biden aides launch review into closing Guantanamo prison, long a source of discord

 In addition, the Pentagon could restart a parole-style review process of prisoners’ cases to determine whether they still posed a threat, the sources said.

-Still, any closure plan could initially be hampered by the coronavirus pandemic, which would make moving prisoners unlikely for now.
+Still, any closure plan could initially be hampered by the coronavirus pandemic, making moving prisoners unlikely for now.

-The Biden administration has not made Guantanamo one of its top early priorities as it grapples with the pandemic and its economic fallout.
-Obama made the closing of Guantanamo one of his first executive orders in 2009 but failed to achieve that goal by the end of his second term.
+Just over three weeks after taking office, the Biden administration has not made Guantanamo one of its top early priorities as it grapples with the pandemic and its economic fallout.
+Obama made closing Guantanamo one of his first executive orders in 2009 but failed to do so by the end of his second term.

+"While I’m glad to hear that the new administration will be reviewing policy with an eye towards closing Guantanamo, it’s concerning that it is coming so late in the game," said Andrea Prasow, deputy Washington director for Human Rights Watch.

 “If we release these GITMO detainees, they'll become rockstars in the Islamist Extremist world, posing an even greater threat to America and the world," tweeted U.S. Representative Mike Waltz, one of the signatories.